-Standard 115.54 Third-party reporting

-- Exceeds Standard (substantially exceeds requirement of standard) - Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (requires corrective action)
+Standard 115.54 Third-party reporting Exceeds Standard (substantially exceeds requirement of standard) \boxtimes Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (requires corrective action)

-As required by Standard §115.51 to have a third-party reporting mechanism, all inmates are given an envelope to write to the local rape crisis center (R.E.A.C.H.) to make a report about sexual abuse or sexual harassment.
+As required by Standard §115.51 to have a third-party reporting mechanism, all inmates are given an envelope to write to the local rape crisis center to make a report about sexual abuse or sexual harassment.
 This is given to each inmate in the booking department upon reception into the facility.
 This envelope and the information provided with it are explained to each individual by the booking officer when it is given to the inmate.
 The inmate is given the opportunity to ask questions if they have any.
+During interviews, both staff and inmates were able to clearly articulate the reporting methods that were available for reporting.